waleCloud/me/content/blog/access-previous-state/index.md

 The `useEffect` only runs when the `value` parameter changes and then assign that to the ref's `.current` property Finally, we return the `ref.current`.

-The first time the hook is called, ref.current will be `undefined` until a state or props value changes untl then before the useEffect hook is executed to reflext the latest previous value of the parameter.
+The first time the hook is called, ref.current will be `undefined` until a state or props value changes untl then before the useEffect hook is executed to reflect the latest previous value of the parameter.

 ---------------